teachingaway/teachingaway.github.io/pages/trademark-basics.md

   creditlink:
 ---

 <p class="big-text">Your brand is the symbol of your business.
 A trademark protects your brand integrity by preventing other companies from using a similar symbol to free-ride on your reputation.
-Trademarks reduce the risk of <a href="http://en.wikipedia.org/wiki/Naming_collision">namespace collision</a>.</p>
+Trademarks reduce the risk of <a href="http://en.wikipedia.org/wiki/Naming_collision">namespace</a> <a href="http://www.nytimes.com/2004/03/21/magazine/get-out-of-my-namespace.html?pagewanted=all">collision</a>.</p>

 <ul class="toc">
 <p><strong>Contents</strong></p>